-Each class will nominate and elect the following student representatives on an annual basis:
+In addition to executive board positions, each class will nominate and elect the following student representatives on an annual basis:

-- \ Class Representatives (2 per class) - \ Professionalism Representatives (2 per class) - \ Grievance Committee Representatives (1 per class, plus 1 alternate for MS3 & MS4) - \ Social Chair (1 per class) - \ Wellness Representative (1 per class) - \ Community Engagement Representative (1 per class) - \ Graduate Student Associate Representative (1 per class for MS1 & MS2 only) - \ AAMC Organization of Student Representatives (1 MS3 student only)
+- Class Representative (2 per class) - Professionalism Representative (2 per class) - Grievance Committee Representative (1 per class, plus 1 alternate for MS3 & MS4) - Social Chair (1 per class) - Wellness Representative (2 per class) - Community Engagement Representative (1 per class) - Graduate Student Associate Representative (1 MS2 and 1 MS1 alternate only) - AAMC Organization of Student Representative (1 MS3 and 1 MS2 alternate only) - Graduate Student Association Representative (1 MS2 and 1 MS1 alternate only)

 Elections for each position will be held annually (in the spring for continuing students and early fall for incoming students), with term limits of one year.
-Descriptions for each position will be included in the call for nominations.
-Students must remain in good academic and professional standing during their tenure in any Student Representative position.
+Descriptions for executive board and student representative positions will be included in the call for nominations.
+Students must remain in good academic and professional standing during their tenure in any student leadership position.